Cape Breton Island vacation rentals

 Museums and art galleries keep the island’s cultural scene current, and several heritage sites invite visitors to learn about the Mi’kmaq people and other Indigenous communities.
 The island is also famous for its seafood, and you’ll find many restaurants serving up lobster and other locally caught shellfish.
 As Cape Breton connects easily to the mainland via the Canso Causeway, the broader offerings of Nova Scotia are within reach.

 The best time to stay in a vacation rental in Cape Breton Island

 Eastern Canada and the North Atlantic waters around Cape Breton Island are subject to a varied climate, with drastic swings in conditions between the seasons.
 Summers are warm and pleasant, with regular rain showers that create lush, vibrant landscapes.
 These months are great for hiking, exploring the inland areas, and enjoying the cultural offerings of the local communities.
 Winters bring frigid temperatures that often fall well below freezing, with heavy snowfall accumulating from November through March.
 These colder months can still be excellent times to book vacation rentals on Cape Breton Island, as there are plenty of opportunities for cross country skiing, snowmobiling, and nestling up in a cozy cottage in front of a fire.

 Most of the island’s festivities and events occur during the summer, when it is comfortable to be outside.
 All summer long, the Patio Lanterns Festival sees makeshift stages pop up throughout Nova Scotia for free live music and food on patios lit with twinkling lights.

-What are the top things to do in Cape Breton Island?
+Top things to do in Cape Breton Island

 Alexander Graham Bell National Historic Site